-The Closing the Gap team also includes an Aboriginal Outreach Worker based in Broome.
-The Aboriginal Outreach Worker can provide practical assistance to identified Indigenous Australians to access mainstream primary health care including:
+The ITC team also includes an Aboriginal Outreach worker based in Broome.
+The Aboriginal Outreach worker can provide practical assistance to identified Indigenous Australians to access mainstream primary health care including:

 - Encouragement to self-identify, assistance to attend health checks and health related appointments, Medicare registration, paper work, follow-up care and medication and prescription collection